HiassofT/highspeed-sio/README.txt

 otherwise it would not work if ANTIC DMA was enabled.
 But after optimizing the SIO code, this scheme works very well :-)

+Please note: At 126kbit/sec the Atari is extremely close to it's limit.
+At standard "GRAPHICS 0" mode Antic steals a lot of cycles, but there are just enough cycles left for the CPU to handle this rate.
+If you enable PM graphics or widescreen (48 characters) mode, Antic steals too many cycles and the CPU cannot handle the rate anymore.
+Other Antic display modes (even "GRAPHICS 8") leave more cycles to the CPU so it is not too critical.
+Graphics 0 is really one of the worst cases (together with the multicolor text mode, Graphics 12).

-5. Some really nasty details about POKEY noone seemed to have noticed before:
+4. Some really nasty details about POKEY noone seemed to have noticed before:

 During testing at very high speed (100 - 126 kbit) I noticed problems when the transmission speed was slightly above the nominal speed.
 Usually